Publishing Prize supporting information

 What happens to the prize winners?

-Prize winners will be invited to a University of Leeds event to celebrate their success, and will receive a financial prize of £250.
+Prize winners will be invited to a University of Leeds event to celebrate their success and will receive a financial prize of £250.

 The prize-winning proposals will be passed to WRUP who will contact the authors and talk them through the process in detail.
 This will follow the normal WRUP commissioning and publication process:

-- Proposal peer review.
+- proposal peer review

-- Editorial Board review of proposal, peer review, and author response.
+- Editorial Board review of proposal, peer review and author response

-- Editorial Board give decision to commission, ask for revision, or reject the proposal.
+- Editorial Board give decision to commission, ask for revision or reject the proposal.

-- Manuscript peer review confirms suitability for publication.
+- manuscript peer review confirms suitability for publication

-- Editorial Board review the manuscript peer reviews, and author response.
+- Editorial Board review the manuscript peer reviews, and author response

-- The final manuscript is taken into production and goes through the normal processes (copyediting, typesetting, indexing etc.).
+- the final manuscript is taken into production and goes through the normal processes (copyediting, typesetting, indexing etc).
 WRUP will work with the author on the design of the volume and cover, and on marketing.

-Who are White Rose University Press (WRUP)?
+About White Rose University Press (WRUP)

 What does open access mean?

 Open access (OA) publications are primarily digital and are made available free of charge without the need for user authentication, meaning they can reach a global audience.
-One of the main benefits of open access is that this content is available to all, regardless of location, status or economic situation.
+One of the main benefits of OA is that this content is available to all, regardless of location, status or economic situation.
 It expands the potential audience beyond those who have access to expensive academic resources, meaning that practitioners and policy makers can be informed by current scholarship.

-Open access publishing also removes barriers around the sharing and reuse of content, allowing academics to build on research published by others, maximising the value (academic and financial) from research projects.
+It also removes barriers around the sharing and reuse of content, allowing academics to build on research published by others, maximising the value (academic and financial) from research projects.
 It opens up new opportunities to combine existing findings with new research to expand academic horizons, and enables interdisciplinary collaboration in a new way.